 When the different types of milk are processed, their fat and calorie content change.
 A woman’s diet and body type during pregnancy will determine whether a type of milk is beneficial for her or not.
-Here are a few types of milk you can choose from:
+Here are a some types of best milk to drink during pregnancy:

 1. Whole Milk

 Whole milk contains extra fats and nutrients that get removed in the skimming process.
 A cup of whole milk contains about 5 g of saturated fat and 149 calories.
 Whole milk is ideal for you and will be recommended if you are not overweight and enjoy drinking full cream milk.

 2. Pasteurized Milk

 Pasteurisation is the process where milk is heated on a high temperature to destroy pathogens and enzymes that spoil the milk when it is in storage.
 Whenever you opt for whole milk, you must make sure that it is pasteurised to prevent the chances of any serious diseases.
 If you enjoy drinking cold milk, then make sure it is pasteurised before you drink it.